Engin-Boot/capture-behavior-of-a-visit-counter-RV313/needs-director.md

 Scenario: Compute parking slots to reserve for visiting specialists

   Given : The parking slots.
-  When	: If specialists are visiting.
+  When	: specialists are visiting.
   Then  : Reserve the parking slots.